-Applications for WidePoint NFI Certificates may be communicated from the applicant to an WidePoint NFI CA or an authorized RA, and authorizations to issue Certificates may be communicated from an authorized RA to an WidePoint NFI CA:
+Applications for WidePoint NFI Certificates may be communicated from the applicant to a WidePoint NFI CAA or an authorized RA, and authorizations to issue Certificates may be communicated from an authorized RA to a WidePoint NFI CAA:

 - Electronically, provided that all communication is secure

 - By U.S. Postal Service first-class mail

 - In person.